The AI whirlwind of change is storming through digital marketing in 2025.

 The Power of Video Ads

 According to Associated Press, video is 53x more likely to generate search rankings compared to plain text.
 This makes video marketing impossible to ignore.
-Short-form video, popularized by platforms such as TikTok, Meta Reels, YouTube Shorts, is even growing on LinkedIn.
+Short-form video, popularized by platforms such as TikTok, Meta Reels, and YouTube Shorts, is even growing on LinkedIn.

 Users gravitate toward quick, digestible content.
 Advertisers know this, and they’re mastering the art of the short-form video.
 YouTube is holding its spot as the second largest search engine, so the reach of video through paid ad platforms such as Meta, LinkedIn, and Google (YouTube) will continue to grow.